-Prevent the occurrence of workplace (and other) conditions that might enable temporary migrant worker exploitation
+- Prevent the occurrence of workplace (and other) conditions that might enable temporary migrant worker exploitation

-Protect temporary migrant workers in New Zealand and enable them to leave exploitative employment
+- Protect temporary migrant workers in New Zealand and enable them to leave exploitative employment

-Enforce immigration and employment law to deter employer non-compliance through a fit-for-purpose offence and penalty regime.
+- Enforce immigration and employment law to deter employer non-compliance through a fit-for-purpose offence and penalty regime.

-As part of the review, we commissioned wide-ranging research on the nature of temporary migrant worker exploitation, and the gaps and opportunities to address this.
+As part of the Review, we also commissioned wide-ranging research on the nature of temporary migrant worker exploitation, and the gaps and opportunities to address this.
 This research was conducted through a third party, to provide an independent and confidential space to hear the experiences of migrant and international student groups, and to hear from unions and businesses.

 We also established a consultation group representing migrants, businesses, unions and international students.
 The group has provided perspectives as the review developed ideas.